 She let out a single sarcastic laugh.
 “Yeah, well, we do it all here.”

 “We’re staffed mostly with volunteers,” she said.
 “Like Jaime here.”
-She smiled at a skinny teenager who shuffled enthusiastically down the steps and stuck out her arms for more trays.
+She smiled at a skinny teenager who enthusiastically stuck out her arms for more trays.
 “We’re luckier than most, though.
 We have some wealthy benefactors who like to use us as a tax write-off.
 Keeps the clinic going, at least.
 Most of the food is donated from area grocers.
-Stuff that’s about to pass code.”
+Stuff that’s about to expire.”

 “That’s nice of them.”

 She made a face.
 “Whatever.
 It’s cheaper for them to dump it here than to dispose of it outside the city.”
-She lifted a stack of trays so large I wasn’t sure she could see around them and turned for the back door of the center.
+She lifted a stack of trays so large I wasn’t sure she could see around them and turned for the center’s back door.

 “So give me something to do,” I urged.